afsalthaj/zendesk-search/README.md

 * Java11
 * sbt

-f you are familiar/interested in nix, read through the optional nix session, as a way to get it done.
+If you are familiar/interested in nix, read through the optional nix session, as a way to get it done.

 ### Set up Environment using Nix (Optional)